Is a Bengal cat the right breed for you? Well, here’s the bottom line: Don’t get a Bengal if you’re looking for a sweet, gentle lap cat.

 Now, let’s take a look at the Bengal cat personality.

 The Bengal cat may not be the cat for everyone – especially not for first-time cat owners.
-The Bengal cat personality makes this cat fun to live with, but he can sometimes be challenging.
-The Bengal cat is very friendly.
-He is always alert and he notices everything.
-The Bengal cat is extremely intelligent, curious and active, and demanding of a lot of interaction.
+Their personality makes them fun to live with, but it can sometimes be challenging.
+They are extremely intelligent, alert, friendly, curious and active, demanding a lot of interaction and attention.

-When a Bengal cat gets bored, he can get into things and become destructive.
-He can take things apart to see how they work, and he can even open draws and cabinets to see what he can find.
-Be sure to hide your jewelry from your Bengal cat because he loves to take things and hide them.
+When a Bengal cat gets bored, they can get into things and become destructive.
+They love to take things apart to see how they work, and can even open drawers and cabinets to see what they can find.
+Be sure to hide your jewelry from a Bengal cat, because they love to take things and hide them.

-The Bengal cat personality is playful, so keep your Bengal cat entertained.
-He enjoys playing games and likes a good game of fetch.
-Give the Bengal cat a good puzzle toy that will challenge his intelligence and he’ll be hooked!
+The Bengal cat personality is playful, so be sure to keep them entertained.
+Not surprisingly, they love playing games and even like a good game of fetch.
+Give a Bengal cat a good puzzle toy that will challenge their intelligence and they’ll be hooked!
 Bengals also like learning tricks.
-You should reward them with treats when they learn a trick or master a new puzzle game.
-Bengal cats also enjoy the attention they get from clicker training.
+You should reward them with treats when they learn a new trick or master a puzzle game.
+They also adore the attention they get from clicker training.

-Bengal cats love to climb, and they need a lot of vertical territory, since they’re expert climbers, and the higher up, the better – they can often be found perched at the highest reachable point in the home, wherever that may be.
-Cat trees are a very good diversion for a Bengal cat.
+These cats also need a lot of vertical territory, since they’re expert climbers, and the higher up, the better.
+They can often be found perched at the highest reachable point in the home, making tall cat trees a great diversion.

 All cats are different, but most Bengal cats will get along well with other pets, including dogs.
-Bengal cats can be territorial, so if you want to have more than one cat it is a good idea to get the cats at the same time.
+Bengal cats can be territorial, so if you want to have more than one cat, it is a good idea to get the cats at the same time.
 Bengals will also behave well around children, since they’ll feed off the energy and playful interaction.